 Do you have a Sunday School?

 Yes.
 Our Children’s Chapel begins downstairs at 9:30 and includes children from preschool through 5th grade.
 We also have two youth groups, one for middle- and one for high- school students.
-For more information on our programming, please see our Formation tab at the top of this site.

 Do visitors need to stand up or say anything?